 Eligibility Criteria for IELTS India

-The eligibility criteria for students who wish to give the IELTS India exam is as follows:
+Just like any other examination, there are certain eligibility criteria for the IELTS, that every aspirant must fulfil to successfully apply.
+The eligibility criteria for students who wish to give the IELTS India exam are as follows:

 - The minimum IELTS exam age limit in India is 16 years old.